timrumpf/Kinesis/documentation/project_diary.md

 * FIXME: struggled to replace kinect position input with Bibcam input in Kinesis System

 ### Day 4 - 08.08.22:
-* fixed kinect replacement, probability emitter now working with bibcam (Problem was new VL.Fuse version)
+* fixed kinect replacement, probability emitter now working with Bibcam (Problem was new VL.Fuse version)
 * cleaned patch to be ready for contribution
 * FIXME: replace buffer with texcoord patching to be compatible with newest VL.Fuse version